Tips on How to Get High English Scores in CAHSEE

 - To improve the performance of the students and enhance their rates of achievements in high school.

-The CAHSEE is first taken by the students of California during the second half of grade ten and there are several opportunities to take the test in this grade.
+The examination is first taken by the students of California during the second half of grade ten and there are several opportunities to attempt the test in this grade.
 The students of grade eleven can take the test twice and grade twelve candidates can appear for the test from two to five times.

 - English-Language Arts or ELA

-As far as CAHSEE English is concerned, the students must familiarize themselves with the following facts:
+As far as the English test is concerned, the students must familiarize themselves with the following facts:

-- The CAHSEE English test has two sub sections of Reading and Writing.
+- There are two sub sections of Reading and Writing.

 - The test takers have to answer multiple-choice questions in this test.
 There are 73 questions in this section.